Clockwork Quick Start

 3. If you are entering time for a software task that is in Clockwork, enter the task number.
 Clockwork will receive the task description and update the time in your DevOps task.

-4. Click the yellow checkmark on the top right of the form to save your time.
-(Click the + next to the checkmark to save the current ticket and then enter the next.)
+4. Click Save in the top right of the form to save your time.
+(Click Save & New to save the current ticket and then enter the next.)

-Step Three: Submit your Clockwork tickets.
-EVERY MONDAY morning, everyone must turn in their Clockwork tickets so Colleen can process billing for the week.
+Step 3: Submit your Clockwork tickets.
+Every Monday morning, everyone must turn in their Clockwork tickets so we can process billing for the week.
 Some of our customers require us to send a report each week that details how time was spent on their project the previous week.

 2. Verify that you have entered the correct time for each project.
 Enter additional tickets for a previous week following steps 1-7 above.
 You can backdate tickets for previous days.
 Clockwork's default for a new ticket is TODAY.

-3. On the main page, click the checkbox in front of the tickets you are ready to turn in.
-OR, click the checkbox next to the Submit button (which selects all tickets).
+3. On the main page, click the checkbox in front of the tickets you are ready to turn in and click Submit.

 See Setting up a personal access token (PAT) for DevOps (developers only)